zalando/postgres-operator/docs/index.md

-The scope of the postgres operator is on provisioning, modifying configuration and cleaning up Postgres clusters that use Patroni, basically to make it easy and convenient to run Patroni based clusters on Kubernetes.
-The provisioning and modifying includes Kubernetes resources on one side but also e.g. database and role provisioning once the cluster is up and running.
-We try to leave as much work as possible to Kubernetes and to Patroni where it fits, especially the cluster bootstrap and high availability.
+The scope of the postgres operator is on provisioning, modifying configuration and cleaning up Postgres clusters that use Patroni, basically to make it easy and convenient to run Patroni based clusters on K8s.
+The provisioning and modifying includes K8s resources on one side but also e.g. database and role provisioning once the cluster is up and running.
+We try to leave as much work as possible to K8s and to Patroni where it fits, especially the cluster bootstrap and high availability.
 The operator is however involved in some overarching orchestration, like rolling updates to improve the user experience.